Key takeaways

 How can you break a plateau on semaglutide?

-To break a plateau while taking semaglutide, you may need to adjust your routine to kickstart your metabolism again.
-Try to shake things up by adding more physical activity to your day—this small change can disrupt your body's equilibrium and help the pounds start coming off again.
-Second, maintain a calorie deficit.
-Even if your weight loss progress slows, a sustained negative energy balance will eventually lead to further weight loss.
+To break a plateau on semaglutide, you may need to adjust your routine to kickstart your metabolism again.
+Those who are retaining water weight may want to try a lower-salt diet.
+You can also try to shake things up by adding more physical activity to your day and reevaluating your calorie intake.
 Plateaus are a normal part of the process, so stay patient and keep with it.

 DISCLAIMER